Hanwen-Feng/Hanwen-Feng.github.io/_pages/about.md

 I am currently a senior engineer at Alibaba Group.
 In 2021.6, I obtained my doctoral degree in Cryptography from Beihang University under the supervision of Prof. Jianwei Liu and Prof. Qianhong Wu.
 I was also trained at New Jersey Institue of Technology from 2019.9--2020.11, hosted by Prof. Qiang Tang.
 I got my bachelor degree in Mathematics from Beihang University.
 My research interests lie primarily in theoretical computer science and privacy-enhancing technologies.

+**I will be a posdoc at the University of Sydney from November 2022.**

 Publications
 ======
 - Witness Authenticating NIZKs and Applications.
 (CRYPTO 2021)